 Caroline Islands, Pohnpei

-All double rooms have TV, Air Conditioner, a small fridge, telephone, wireless connection for you laptop computer and a beautiful view of the river and mountains.
+All double rooms waterfront balcony, TV, Air Conditioner, WIFI, and a beautiful view of the lagoon mountains.

 The Pohnpei Experience

 Here at the Pohnpei Surf Club we want every guest, surfer or non-surfer, to really enjoy The Pohnpei Experience: to see the most and the best of Pohnpei without hassles.
 We want to keep our guests busy with all the island has to offer from the moment they step off the plane.
 At the Pohnpei Surf Club we do our best to make sure there is never a dull moment.